ad1mt/Multi-Word-Int-5/README.md

 Written purely in Pascal to be portable and reliable (no assembly or C language code).

 Changes in this version:
--	Each Multi_Int_X2/3/4/V type is now in a separate unit
+-	Each big integer type is now in a separate unit
 - some code tidy-up